Terms & Conditions

 Data Subject Rights

 Depending on your residency, you may have certain data subject rights.
-These rights vary by state and country, but they may include the right to: (i) request additional disclosures about the Personal Data we collect, use, disclose and sell; (ii) request access to and rectification or erasure of your Personal Data; (iii) restrict or object to the processing of your Personal Data; (iv) opt-out of the sale of Personal Data; and (v) obtain a copy of their Personal Data in a portable format.
+These rights vary by state and country, but they may include the right to: (i) request additional disclosures about the Personal Data we collect, use, disclose, sell, and share; (ii) request access to and correction or erasure of your Personal Data; (iii) restrict or object to the processing of your Personal Data, including by limiting the use of sensitive Personal Data, where applicable; (iv) opt-out of the sale of Personal Data, sharing of Personal Data for purposes of cross-context behavioral advertising, and target advertising; and (v) obtain a copy of your Personal Data in a portable format.
 Where we rely on consent as the basis for processing Personal Data, individuals have the right to withdraw their consent.
-You may also have the right to lodge a complaint about the processing of Personal Data with a data protection authority, including if we deny your request.
+You may also have the right to lodge a complaint about the processing of Personal Data with a data protection authority in your jurisdiction.

 Kosta Browne will not discriminate against you for exercising any of these rights, for example, by charging a different price or denying goods or services.
 However, Kosta Browne may charge a different price or rate or provide a different level or quality of goods or services when that difference is reasonably related to the value provided to us by the data.